 The information contained herein has been provided by TD Wealth and is for information purposes only.
 The information has been drawn from sources believed to be reliable.
 Graphs and charts are used for illustrative purposes only and do not reflect future values or future performance of any investment.
 The information does not provide financial, legal, tax or investment advice.
 Particular investment, tax, or trading strategies should be evaluated relative to each individual's objectives and risk tolerance.
-TD Wealth Private Investment Counsel represents the products and services offered by TD Waterhouse Private Investment Counsel Inc., a subsidiary of The Toronto-Dominion Bank.
-All trademarks are the property of their respective owners. [®]The TD logo and other trade-marks are the property of The Toronto-Dominion Bank.
-TNewsP002_1903 5116762
+Mutch Wealth Management is a part of TD Wealth Private Investment Advice, a division of TD Waterhouse Canada Inc. which is a subsidiary of The Toronto-Dominion Bank.
+All trademarks are the property of their respective owners. [®] The TD logo and other trade-marks are the property of The Toronto-Dominion Bank.
+TNewsP401_1903 4756857